Nchrist89/Palms-Peaks-P1/README.md

 ### Full Testing

 To fully test my website I performed the following testing on a couple devices.
-Family and friends’ mobiles and different browsers on my own machine.
+Family and friends’ mobiles, Android phones and Apple iPhones.
+I have tested the website on various internet browsers such as Microsoft Edge, Mozilla Firefox, OperaGX and Google Chrome.
+Each browser had no issues with any element or styling issues that I had noticed.
+The responsiveness worked as expected, with no issues showing the layouts as intended through all different media queries.

-I also went through each page using Chrome Developer Tools to ensure that each page is responsive on all different screen sizes.
+I also went through each page using Chrome Developer Tools to ensure that each page is responsive on all different screen sizes

 Links.